 No structures listed in the NIAH are located within close proximity to the proposed Coolnabacky substation.
-The nearest structures are located in Timogue which are also the protected structures referred to in Section 7.3.2.1.1.
+The nearest structures are located in Timogue which are also the protected structures referred to in Section 5.3.2.1.1.

-7.3.2.1.3 New Items of cultural heritage
+5.3.2.1.3 New Items of cultural heritage

 One new item (lime kiln) of cultural heritage value was noted within relatively close proximity to the proposed substation site (c.
-700m) (Figure 7.52).
+700m) (Figure 5.34).
 The kiln is well preserved and fenced off and will not be impacted by the proposed substation site.
 It is located in a green field adjacent to a passageway which leads to a quarry / gravel-pit.
-It represents local building traditions and industrial heritage and is of local significance.
+It represents local traditions and is of local significance.
 No other items of cultural heritage value were recorded in the vicinity of the substation.

-Figure 7.52 Lime kiln Unit 1
+Figure 5.34 Lime kiln Unit 1